 - Impact of Phytophthora cinnamomi on native vegetation in South Australia

 Two large groups of Australian, insect-associated nematodes are being studied.
 In a unique species-specific mutualism with fergusoninid flies, Fergusobia (Tylenchida) induces galls on myrtaceous plants.
 Schistonchus (Aphelenchida) is associated with fig-pollinating wasps, from fig sycones.
 Fergusobia is largely confined to Australia, but Schistonchus is found world-wide.
 Both are speciose genera, being used as models for international, collaborative studies of co-evolution.
 To date, preliminary descriptions of 11 new species of Schistonchus and descriptions of 28 species of Fergusobia have been made, and the genus has been revised.

 Dr Davies provides morphological and systematic support for phylogenetic analyses based on sequencing of rRNA D2D3 and mtCO1.
 Comparisons of phylogenies of the respective nematodes and their host plants and insects will enable testing of co-speciation, host switching and possible hybridization.

-- Amanda Able, Chris Ford, Paul Grbin, Jeff Paull, Otto Schmidt and Dennis Taylor, School of Agriculture, Food & Wine, The University of Adelaide, South Australia.
+- Amanda Able, Paul Grbin, Mike Keller, School of Agriculture, Food & Wine, The University of Adelaide, South Australia

-- Jose Facelli, Andy Austin and Gary Taylor, School of Earth and Environmental Science, The University of Adelaide, South Australia.
+- Andy Austin and Gary Taylor, School of Earth and Environmental Science, The University of Adelaide, South Australia

-- Jenny Davidson, Kathy Ophel Keller, Mark Sosnowski and Trevor Wicks, SARDI.
+- Jenny Davidson, Kathy Ophel Keller, Mark Sosnowski and Barbara Hall, SARDI.

-- Bob Dambergs, Australian Wine Research Institute, South Australia.
+- Bob Dambergs and Wies Cynkar, Australian Wine Research Institute, South Australia.